 The Andaman and Nicobar Islands are the perfect location for the perfect holiday.
 This is the perfect destination for those looking to escape the city’s madness and indulge in a glass of iced mojito, sitting on warm, white, sandy beaches.
 Andaman Islands are ideal for range of activities, including ample opportunities to snorkel, scuba-dive and swim in the sapphire-blue Bay of Bengal, hiking, immersing yourself in raw nature, or simply lazing on the warm sands of the picturesque beaches.
-Wheather you are an adrenaline junkie or not Andaman's can fill your plate anyway you want.
-Starting with a simple glass bottom boating to snorkelling, scuba diving and kayaking
+Weather you are an adrenaline junkie or not Andaman’s can fill your plate anyway you want.
+Starting with a simple glass bottom boating to snorkeling, scuba diving and kayaking

 The population is a friendly mix of mainland settlers and local ethnic groups.
 This intriguing archipelago is composed of approximately 572 islands and is located southeast off the Indian mainland – close to Myanmar and Indonesia.
 The Nicobar Islands are however strictly prohibited for tourists.

-Best Time To Visit The Andaman Islands
+Best Time To Visit The Andaman & Nicobar Islands

 The Andaman and Nicobar Islands boast about being a year-round tourist destination where travellers can visit during any time of the year without the weather hampering their plans too much.
 Andaman Islands remain open for tourists all year round however during the monsoons high tides, continuous rains and strong winds are quite frequent.
 The best time to visit the islands is from November through to May when the weather is nicer and the oceans are calmer.